-After the file is downloaded, unzip (or "extract") the content of the file.
-It should have 18 items: 17 files and a folder (mapping_lib).
-These files may be grouped into three sets: a set of shapfiles for the U.S. states, another set for the U.S. counties, and the file "mapping.jar" is the executable Java file of the SEERCMapper that accesses procedures in the mapping_lib folder.
-Double-clicking the "mapping.jar" file will launch the mapping program.
+After the file is downloaded, unzip (or "extract") the content of the file to a folder.
+The folder should have two sub-folders: "jre" and "mappingtool_lib."
+Besides these two folders, there should have two files: mappingtool.jar and run.bat.
+If Java (JRE or JVM) is installed, the mappingtool.jar will be an executable file and clicking it will launch SEERCMapper.
+With no Java installed, double-clicking the "run.bat" file will launch the mapping program.
 Two default windows will appear.
 They are the "Variable Picker" and "Bar Chart Controller."
 (Figure 2)

-Note that at the bottom of the Controller is a 5-color bar corresponding to different percentages and a movable cursor (a black vertical marker) to the right.
+Note that at the bottom of the Controller is a 5-color bar corresponding to different percentages and a movable cursor (a black vertical marker) is on the right.
 The percent refers to the confidence level of class separability.